-If you are asked to speak to an interviewer, it is an opportunity not only for your company, but for your professional reputation and recognition.
+If you are asked to speak to an interviewer, it is an opportunity for your company and your professional reputation and recognition.
 Here are a few tips to help you get through your first encounter with the press:

 It’s important to practice self-awareness when you speak.
-In everyday conversation, you’re usually not thinking about how you speak, what gestures or facial expressions you use, or what tone your voice has.
-Rehearse in front of a mirror, or have a friend practice with you, and take note of any distracting gestures, voice inflections or filler words you use and try to eliminate them.
-For example, do you use a lot of “ums” or stammer when you talk?
+In everyday conversation, you’re usually not thinking about how you say, what gestures or facial expressions you use, or what tone your voice has.
+Rehearse in front of a mirror, or have a friend practice with you, and take note of any distracting gestures, voice inflections, or filler words you use and try to eliminate them.
+For example, do you use many “us” or stammer when you talk?
 If so, be conscientious of this in the interview as best you can.

-Finally, when you’re speaking try not to get emotional.
+Finally, when you’re speaking, try not to get emotional.
 If you become flustered or are unprepared for a reporter’s question, it is easy to slip up, stall, or show your emotions with your facial expressions.
-If you are calm and think through your reponses, people will respect them even if they don’t agree.
+If you are calm and think through your responses, people will respect them even if they disagree.
 Nothing is worse in an interview than someone immaturely arguing with the reporter or becoming hot-headed about a controversial issue.

 The hardest part about interviewing is feeling natural when you’re on camera or in front of a large audience.
-Not everyone has a natural confidence when put in the spotlight, but if you prepare there should be nothing to worry about.
-If this is your first major role as a company spokesperson, work with a PR specialist that can help you practice and learn tactics to overcome your nerves.
+Not everyone has natural confidence when put in the spotlight, but there should be nothing to worry about if you prepare.
+If this is your first significant role as a company spokesperson, work with a PR specialist to help you practice and learn tactics to overcome your nerves.